 Don’t be afraid to refine your process.

-- Keep an eye on how many hours you’re asking grant seekers to put into their applications relative to the size of each grant
+- Be mindful of how many hours you’re asking grant seekers to put into their applications relative to the size of each grant.

-Keep in mind that for every minute grant seekers are spending on filling out grant applications, that’s a minute of time that they aren’t devoting to their core mission.
+Keep in mind that for every minute nonprofits are spending on filling out grant applications, that’s a minute of time that they aren’t devoting to their core mission.
 If you want these organizations to have an impact, you must consider their time as well as your own.
 It’s precious.